VFPX/VFPX.github.io/migrating.md

 ## 1. Installing Git

-If you haven't already, install Git on your system: https://git-scm.com/download/win
+If you haven't already, install Git on your system: <a href="https://git-scm.com/download/win" target="_blank">https://git-scm.com/download/win</a>

-You may also wish to install Tortoise Git, which provides a visual interface to Git: https://tortoisegit.org/

 ## 2. Getting the Source Code